PCGen/pcgen-deprecated/lib/readme.txt

 MRJ141Stubs.jar -- MRJ Adapter http://www.roydesign.net/mrjadapter/ Used by Gmgen
 readme.txt -- this file
 RngPack-1.1a.jar -- RngPack http://www.honeylocust.com/RngPack/ used by JEP/PJEP
-skinlf.jar -- Skinnable look and feel 1.2.9, skinnable java look and feel.
-Pcgen has explicit code support for it. xalan-2.5.2.jar -- from fop 0.20.5 distribution, used by fop xercesImpl-2.5.0.jar -- from fop 0.20.5 distribution, used by fop xml-apis.jar -- from fop 0.20.5 distribution, used by fop
+skinlf.jar -- Skinnable look and feel 6.2, skinnable java look and feel.
+Pcgen has explicit code support for it. http://skinlf.l2fprod.com/ wraplf.jar -- Used to support anti-aliasing on jdk < 5.0, seems to not support mac? http://wraplf.l2fprod.com/ xalan-2.5.2.jar -- from fop 0.20.5 distribution, used by fop xercesImpl-2.5.0.jar -- from fop 0.20.5 distribution, used by fop xml-apis.jar -- from fop 0.20.5 distribution, used by fop